 - Midori: Highly experienced sexuality and BDSM educator who teaches and writes on a range of topics, including female domination, rope, and humiliation.
 Author of The Seductive Art of Japanese Bondage, among other books.
 We attended a rope class she taught a number of years ago that included a riveting demo that we still talk about today.

-- Mollena Williams: Renowned BDSM educator, author, and slave who is a thought leader on race play and power exchange dynamics, among other things.
+- Mollena Williams-Haas: Renowned BDSM educator, author, and slave who is a thought leader on race play and power exchange dynamics, among other things.
+Evie Lupine’s interview with her on M/s relationships and taboo play is excellent.

 - Orpheus Black: Dominant specializing in knife play, flogging, and other aspects of BDSM, which are covered in his videos on Kink Academy.
 We attended a flogging class he taught at a convention, and it was by far the best class we went to there.